2025 Honey Harvest is Sold Out!

 Causes supported by VFM Bees

-2024 - Supporting Mental Health through Contributions to Disaster Relief
+2024 - Supporting Mental Health through contributions to disaster relief

 Thank you for supporting VFM Bees through your honey purchases and donations.
-In 2024, 100% of these proceeds (amounting to $1800) were donated to the Appalachian State Disaster Relief Fund, helping students, faculty, and staff affected by Hurricane Helena.
+In 2024, 100% of net proceeds (amounting to $1800) were donated to the Appalachian State Disaster Relief Fund, helping students, faculty, and staff affected by Hurricane Helena.
 This donation aligns with VFM Bees' mission to promote mental health, especially through the work of Dr. Maggie Sugg, an associate professor at Appalachian State.
 Dr. Sugg's research on the mental health impacts of climate disasters, particularly on youth, closely connects with VFM Bees' focus on addressing mental health challenges during vulnerable times.
 You can learn more about her important work here.

 2019 to 2021 - Contributing to youth mental health through resources, awareness and action

-In 2019 through 2021, 100% of proceeds from honey sales (amounting to $1500) were donated to the JED foundation, a nonprofit dedicated to protecting emotional well-being of teens and young adults.
+In 2019 through 2021, 100% of net proceeds from honey sales (amounting to $1500) were donated to the JED foundation, a nonprofit dedicated to protecting emotional well-being of teens and young adults.
 They provide essential mental health resources, promote resilience, and work to strengthen school and community support systems.
 Through education, advocacy, and direct outreach, they empower young people to navigate life’s challenges, seek help when needed, and build a foundation for long-term emotional wellness.
 Learn more about the work of the JED Foundation here.